ssilverman/QNEthernet/README.md

    `breakf` returned `true` before all bytes were written.
 Note that a NULL `breakf` function is assumed to return `false`.

-   For example, the `EthernetClient::writeFully()` functions use this and pass the "am I disconnected" condition as the `breakf` function.
+   For example, the `EthernetClient::writeFully(...)` functions use this and pass the "am I disconnected" condition as the `breakf` function.

 2. `writeMagic(Print &, mac, breakf = nullptr)`: Writes the payload for a
    [Magic packet](#https://en.wikipedia.org/wiki/Wake-on-LAN#Magic_packet) to
    the given `Print` object.
-This uses `writeFully()` under the covers and passes along the `breakf` function as the stopping condition.
+This uses `writeFully(...)` under the covers and passes along the `breakf` function as the stopping condition.

 There is also a `Print` decorator for `stdio` output files, `util::StdioPrint`